xuwenjian85/B-GEX/README.md

 # B-GEX
 Blood-based multi-tissue gene expression inference with Bayesian regression.
-The method is published in the XXXXXXX.
+The method is published in the *Bioinformatics* 2020. (https://doi.org/10.1093/bioinformatics/btaa239).

 The inference models are tissue-specific, so we built an independent inference models for each tissue.